CodeAdminDe/helm-charts/charts/bind9-hidden-primary/README.md

 ```

 _**Personal recommendation**: A runtime that I believe is worth trying is the Kata Container Runtime.
-Take a look at xxx to get an overview about it.
+Take a look at [https://katacontainers.io](https://katacontainers.io) to get an overview about it.
 Also take a look at the HowTo-Section within the kata-container GitHub Repository,
 e.g. to learn [how to create a runtime class](https://github.com/kata-containers/kata-containers/blob/main/docs/how-to/run-kata-with-k8s.md#create-runtime-class-for-kata-containers)_